Buying the Dip: What It Means and how to Approach It

 Stock market dips can happen for various reasons, including a macroeconomic downturn, unexpected geopolitical events, or general stock market volatility that causes stock prices to tumble temporarily on a broad scale.

-For example, in early 2022, the stock market fell from all-time highs due to several developments, like high inflation, tighter monetary policy, and the economic fallout from the Russian invasion of Ukraine.
+For example, in early 2022, the stock market fell from all-time highs for several reasons, including high inflation, tighter monetary policy, and the economic fallout from the Russian invasion of Ukraine.
 Accordingly, the S&P 500 Index fell nearly 20% from early January 2022 through mid-May, 2022, flirting with bear market territory.

 Stock pricing dips can also be connected directly to a particular company rather than overall market trends.
 If a company announces a merger or posts a quarterly earnings report that falls below expectations, those could trigger a short-term drop in its share price.